summernote/summernote.github.io/00-getting-started.md

 Initialize Summernote with options

 ### Height and Focus
-If you set focus option, cursor will focus editable area after initialize summernote.
+If you set focus option, cursor will focus editable area after initialize Summernote.

 {% highlight javascript %}
 $('#summernote').summernote({